mshojaei77/Python-Course/README.md

 ### 8. Working with Files 📁
 - 📖 Opening and closing files in Python
 - 📂 Reading and writing to files in Python
-- 🔥 Working with csv , json and xml data
+- 🔥 Working with csv and json data
-- 📊 Working with Excel , PDF , Word
 - 🎯 Challenges and projects for practice

 ### 9. Exception Handling 🚫